novix-sa/cubeplan/docs/Homepage.md

 Pyplan.org
-Data Science, Analytics and Modeling Integrated Development Environment is a platform for developing Data Analytics and Modeling Apps
+Data Science, Analytics and Modeling Integrated Development Environment is a platform for developing Python Data Analytics and Modeling Apps.

 Pyplan.com
 Pyplan is a unique Corporate Performance Management (CPM) platform specifically designed to empower Business Analytics and Integrated Planning.